 There are no “paint by number” solutions.
 Instead, our litigators employ creative strategies and tactics designed to achieve the client’s ultimate objective in the particular piece of litigation.
 Our clients receive representation suited to the results they want, whether that is to fend off a strike suit; recover damages resulting from a complex breach of contract; or defend against RICO claims.

-Strategic planning starts before a client files suit or formally responds to a suit filed against him.
+Strategic planning starts before clients file suit or formally respond to a suit filed against them.
 Choosing the right course of action or type of defense can often be the crucial element in bringing the litigation to a successful conclusion in the shortest period of time.
 In making these choices, we often draw upon the skills and knowledge of colleagues in other departments.